Ron Hines DVM PhD

 Certain dog breeds have difficulty controlling the number of demodectic mange mite in their skin due to their inherited genetic makeup.
 These are all breeds that were intentionally bred to have abnormally wrinkly skin and skin folds.
 They include shar-pei, English bull dogs, pit bulls, pugs, bull terriers and staffordshire terriers.
 Dogs with short hair coat also seem more susceptible to mange than breeds with longer hair coats.
 The few studies that attempted to explain the underlying reasons these dog breeds have loose wrinkly skin were all focused on the shar-pei breed.
 Wrinkles are attributed to a genetically-driven excess of hyaluronic acid within their skin.
 HA is one of the glycosaminoglycans – the same compounds your veterinarian sells as a nutritional aid for arthritis and joint problems. (read here) It is unfortunate how little we veterinarians really understand about the underlying dynamics of demodectic mange in your dog.
 On a more practical level, when I administer vaccines to these mange-susceptible wrinkly breeds, the hypodermic needle penetrates their skin as if it were butter ( with little or no resistance).
 I assumed that the skin of these breeds was deficient in collagen, but I have no way to confirm that.

-It is quite uncommon for demodectic mange to suddenly appear in a mature dog.
+It is quite uncommon for demodectic mange to suddenly appear in a mature, otherwise healthy dog.
 When it does occur in an older animal, an underlying health issue has probably weakening your pet’s immune defenses.
 Systemic diseases, such as Cushing’s disease have been known to be the underlying cause of reduced immunity to demodectic mange through the elevated release of cortisol.
-Diabetes, liver or kidney failure, immunosuppressive tumors or the overuse of corticosteroid medications that suppress your pet’s ability to keep mite numbers under control can be underlying causes as well.
-So has the generalized debility of heartworms.
-When a dog over 1.5 years old suddenly develops demodectic mange, a series of tests will be necessary to try to locate its underlying health issue(s).
-Similar human cases of demodectic mites have occurred in people with suppressed immune systems or those who are forced to take powerful immunosupressive medications. ( read here ) I also received an email from a dog owner whose 12-year-old dog developed demodectic mange shortly after receiving an injection of Apoquel® – another immunosupressive drug.
+So has starvation, diabetes, liver or kidney failure, immunosuppressive tumors or the overuse of corticosteroid medications.
+All suppress your pet’s ability to keep mite numbers under control.
+The generalized malaise and debility of heartworms disease has been known to be a factor as well.
+When a dog over 1.5 years old suddenly develops demodectic mange, a series of tests will be necessary to attempt to locate its underlying health issue(s).
+Similar human cases of the human demodectic mite have occurred in people with suppressed immune systems or those who are forced to take powerful immunosupressive medications. (read here) I also received an email from a dog owner whose 12-year-old dog developed demodectic mange shortly after receiving an injection of Apoquel® – another immunosupressive drug.